 We do not currently offer any scholarships, but do have an active work-study program, utilized by many students in order to subsidize their tuition.
 Work-studies are selected based on proven financial need and positions are granted to students who demonstrate a positive role in our creative community, and have consistently proven a commitment to their studies at Terry Knickerbocker Studio.
 Any students interested in being considered for a work-study position may contact our Administration.

 While we are not yet authorized to issue student visas, we can refer you to other visa-granting programs (such as language or dance schools) that would allow you to train with us.
 We expect to be able to grant visas in the Spring of 2019.

 We have many international students currently studying with us and would be pleased to speak with you about your options!
 Contact our Administration for more information.

 We are always happy to have visitors!
 Please contact the studio at least 24 hours in advance and we’ll be happy to arrange a tour.

-Due to the deeply personal nature and sensitivity of our work, we do not allow auditors for any of our classes.
-However, we do offer Open classes a few times a year, when students may partake in a free class to sample various aspects of the curriculum.
-Be sure to sign up for our Newsletter so you don’t miss any Open Class announcements!
+Due to the deeply personal nature and sensitivity of our work, we do not allow auditors for any of our Conservatory Classes.
+However, we do offer Open classes a few times a year in our Master Classes, when students may partake in a free class to sample various aspects of the curriculum.
+Be sure to sign up for our Newsletter so you don’t miss any Open Class announcements.